bennettslin/yearlings_bobtail_app/AUDIO_FIX.md

     * Confirm that quickly navigating through songs is not a problem.
 (Seems fine so far, other than AbortError message.)
     * Weird time flash when selecting verse from song banner.

+* FIXME
+    * Safari thinks time is out of sync upon loaded?!

 * Player
     * Updates selected player time directly.
     * Should know its own end time, and handle its own repeat play.